-Federal Funds Sold and Securities Purchased Under Resale Agreements funds include deposits with commercial banks and securities purchased under resale agreements with the Federal Reserve.
+Federal Funds Sold and Securities Purchased Under Resale Agreements

+Federal funds sold, as included in the financial statements, involve lending excess reserve funds on a short-term basis, generally overnight.
+Other overnight funds include deposits with commercial banks and securities purchased under resale agreements with the Federal Reserve.
 These transactions represent an investment of cash balances overnight in other financial institutions at the federal funds rate.
 Term Federal funds are held for a period longer than overnight.